FlorentLM/mokap/README.md

 #### USB-to-TTL (FTDI)

-This is a very cheap and easy solution.
-But the timing is under the control of your host computer, so it is less accurate than the other alternatives.
+This is a very cheap and quick solution.
+But the timing is under the control of your host computer, so it is less accurate than the other two alternatives
 (jitter is in the order of 1-15+ milliseconds).
 Not recommended for recording above 30 fps.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>